nrobinson2000/homebrew-po/README.md

 # About

-Particle Offline Utility, pronounced `po-util`, is a script for installing and using the Particle Toolchain on Linux and macOS.
+Particle Offline Utility, pronounced `po-util`, is a tool for installing and using the Particle Toolchain on Linux and macOS.

 `po-util` makes it easy for developers to download the Particle Toolchain and install the required dependencies to quickly begin creating projects using the Particle Platform.